TABLE OF CONTENTS

 1. Refund Fees

-If a customer requests a refund, the merchant may be subject to an additional fee from their merchant account provider.
+If a customer requests a refund, the merchant in the equation may be subject to an additional fee from their merchant account provider.
 Merchants should consider factoring this cost into their pricing strategy to ensure they can provide refunds without falling into the red.
-Additionally, it’s beneficial for merchants to have policies in place regarding refunds so customers know what to expect when requesting one.
+Additionally, it’s beneficial for merchants to have policies regarding refunds so customers know what to expect when requesting one.

 2. PCI Compliance Fees

-PCI compliance is a requirement for every merchant accepting credit card payments.
-It refers to the Payment Card Industry Data Security Standard, an extensive set of guidelines designed to protect consumer financial information and ensure secure transactions.
-Regarding fees, merchants may pay a PCI non-compliance fee if they fail to meet PCI standards.
-Additionally, some processors charge a PCI compliance fee to pass down the costs associated with maintaining PCI compliance to the merchant.
+PCI compliance is a requirement for every merchant who wishes to accept credit card payments.
+In this case, PCI refers to the data security standard established by the Payment Card Industry: an extensive set of guidelines designed to protect consumer’s financial information and ensure secure transactions.
+Regarding costs, merchants may pay a PCI non-compliance fee if they fail to meet official PCI standards.
+Additionally, some processors charge a PCI compliance fee to reassign the costs of maintaining compliance to the merchant.

 3. Security Fees

-Merchant account providers often offer security solutions and chargeback protection as additional services, often at an additional cost.
-However, the cost of providing these services is generally the same for all businesses, regardless of risk levels.
+Merchant account providers often offer security solutions and chargeback protection as supplementary services.
+However, these usually come at an extra cost.
+The expense of providing these services is generally the same for all businesses, regardless of risk level.

 4. Termination Fees

-Merchant account providers may charge an early termination fee to cover the costs associated with concluding the contract.
-Termination fees also compensate the merchant account provider for any potential losses incurred as a result of the early termination of the merchant agreement.
-Because the cost of terminating a merchant account is about the same for all businesses—regardless of size, industry, or risk level—termination fees are fairly static.
+Merchant account providers may charge an early termination fee to cover the cost of discontinuing the contract and compensate the merchant account provider for any potential losses incurred due to the early termination of the merchant agreement.
+Terminating fees are relatively static since terminating a merchant account costs about the same for all businesses, regardless of size, industry, or risk level.

 Why Choose PaymentCloud?

-Within much of the payments industry, high-risk businesses and higher processing fees are one and the same.
-As a leading merchant services provider specializing in servicing high-risk businesses, at PaymentCloud, we believe high-risk merchants deserve the same chance to succeed as all other merchants, and processing rates absolutely have an impact on a business’s chance to succeed.
-Our team of experienced account managers is committed to helping merchants navigate the process of obtaining a high-risk merchant account at the best available rate with no startup fee.
-Don’t partner with a provider that equates your high-risk business to high processing fees; partner with one that views high risk as high reward!
+Processing rates absolutely impact a business’s probability of success.
+Our team of dedicated and experienced account managers is committed to helping merchants obtain a high-risk merchant account at the best available rate with no startup fee.
+Don’t waste time partnering with a provider that sees your high-risk business as a headache—partner with one that views high risk as a high reward!